jvorhauer/fsmon/README.md

 # fsmon

-FileSystem MONitor: monitor one directory/folder for changes.
+FileSystem MONitor: monitor one directory/folder for the arrival of `ica` files, Citrix-specific files.

 ## Why?

 The client where I'm stationed at the moment is allowing remote work via Citrix.
 Unfortunately their Citrix configuration file (`.ica`) has the full screen modus activated, which is not how I like it.
-So, this little program watches a directory of choice and replaces the full screen line with a line that disables full screen.
+So, this little program watches a (download) directory of choice and replaces the full screen line with a line that disables full screen.
 Then, the modified `.ica` file is opened, as my browser (Safari or Orion) does not do that automatically.

 ## Requirements